d-bl/GroundForge/README.md

 The command `sbt test` only compiles the test classes.
 Haven't found the proper incantation to execute the test with sbt.

-With the project imported in Intellij it is possible to execute the test classes one by one.
+The command `mvn clean install` executes the tests but does not create a JavaScript.

-Launching tests may cause problems when sbt is still processing a change, just try again.
+Launching tests with the IDE while sbt is still processing a change may cause weird errors, just try again.

 ## Publish